-Transcripts may be requested from the Office of the Registrar by going to https://tsorder.studentclearinghouse.org/school/select and following the prompts.
-A student may request an official copy of his/her transcript to be sent to entities such as prospective employers, certification/licensure boards, governmental agencies and other educational institutions.
-Official transcripts will not be released until the completed transcript request and the transcript fee are received through the National Student Clearinghouse.
+Transcripts may be requested from the Office of the Registrar by going to https://tsorder.studentclearinghouse.org/ and following the prompts.
+A student may request an official copy of his/her transcript to be sent to entities such as prospective employers, certification/licensure boards, governmental agencies, and other educational institutions.
+Official transcripts will not be released until the completed transcript request and the transcript fee are received.
 An official transcript will not be released for a student on any type of institutional hold.